 A guide to NLC and EMEA Masters

-Los Ratones, led by Marc Robert "Caedrel" Lamont and featuring fan favorites like Carl Martin Erik "Rekkles" Larsson, Tim "Nemesis" Lipovšek, and Simon "Thebausffs" Hofverberg, have not announced which league they will play in next year.
-However, they are eligible to play in both the EBL and NLC, as they are expected to join the European Regional Leagues.
+Los Ratones, led by Marc Robert "Caedrel" Lamont and featuring fan favorites like Carl Martin Erik "Rekkles" Larsson, Tim "Nemesis" Lipovšek, and Simon "Thebausffs" Hofverberg, are competing in the Northern League of Legends Championship (NLC) for the 2025 season.

 What is the NLC?

-Europe works differently than other regions — instead of a single Tier 2 league, teams compete in their local European Regional Leagues (ERL), each representing a different region of EMEA.
-In 2024, there were a total of 13 different ERLs.
 The NLC is the ERL representing several primarily Northern European countries: the United Kingdom, Ireland, Iceland, Finland, Norway, Sweden, Denmark, and Malta.

 Why compete in NLC?